Research lines of the Experimental Tuberculosis Unit (UTE)

 6. Study of the impact of psycho-social factors on TB.

 The aim of this research line is to study the impact of psycho-social factors on TB infection and disease course, treatment adherence and TB outcomes, to further design intervention strategies to be implemented in field.
 We are using a double -quantitative and qualitative- approach.
+An anthropologist is conducting the qualitative approach.

 Staff, students and permanent collaborators: